mesosphere/dcos-docs-site/pages/services/nifi/0.4.0-1.8.0/troubleshooting/diagnostictools/index.md

 Navigate to the agent you want to view either directly from a task by clicking the “Agent” item in the breadcrumb when viewing a task (this will go directly to the agent hosting the task), or by navigating through the “Agents” menu item at the top of the screen (you will need to select the desired agent from the list).

 In the Agent view, you will see a list of frameworks with a presence on that Agent.
-In the left pane you will see a plain link named “LOG”.
+In the left pane you will see a plain link named **LOG**.
 Click that link to view the agent logs.

 ![mesos agent log](../../img/8_MesosAgentLog.png)